How and When to Take a “Math Break”

 Once back on solid ground and confidence and mastery have been established, you can then reintroduce math instruction with renewed energy and move forward with success.
 Great leaps and major breakthroughs can happen after a very intentional and thoughtful break.
 My personal journey with math is an example of this.

 Yet many parents shy away from taking a much-needed break for fear of falling behind.
-It is by far more important to make sure that mastery and understanding are attained to cultivate a lifelong enjoyable journey of learning of math, that we are cultivating lifelong enjoyable learning, than comparing ourselves to our peers.
+It is by far more important to make sure that mastery and understanding are attained to cultivate a lifelong enjoyable journey of learning of math than comparing ourselves to our peers.
 Just remember, comparison is the thief of joy.
 We want to keep the joy in our journey!
 Hopefully my story and suggestions help you to see that value can be added to the math learning experience by taking a break, regrouping, or changing the instructional approach completely.
 This is where you, as an engaged and aware parent, can make all the difference!
 Knowing your student’s learning strengths and building up their areas of weakness make all the difference.
 But again, we have to be aware of what this looks like and the path that is best for each student in our care, and make the most of our time learning together.

 Is it time for a break yet??